312th Military Intelligence Battalion (United States): 371st Radio Research Company (1968-1971)

 The Company was redesignated on February 23, 1968, as the 371st Radio Research Company and assigned to the US Army Security Agency Field Station at Phu Bai Combat Base, in central Vietnam. the Company was relocated to Camp Evans on 17 March 1968.
 On October 16, 1968, the Company was assigned to the 303rd Army Security Agency Battalion.
 It relocated to "Camp Gorvad" at the Phước Vĩnh Base Camp on November 11, 1968.
 As the 371st RRC, it received a Republic of Vietnam Civil Action Honor Medal, First Class Citation, 3 "Republic of Vietnam Cross of Gallantry with Palm Citations", 3 "Meritorious Unit Commendations", and On April 29, 1971, the Company redeployed to Fort Hood, Texas with the 1st Cavalry Division.

 1st Cavalry Division, 371st Army Security Agency Company (1971-1981)

 Upon redeployment to Fort Hood, the Company was redesignated the 371st Army Security Agency Company and assigned directly to the 1st Cavalry Division as an Army Security Agency unit.
-In April 6, 1977, the Unit was assigned to the 312th as a company.
+On April 6, 1977, the Unit was assigned to the 312th as a company.
 It was deactivated in October 1981, and consolidated into the battalion's Company "A".